xris1658/musec-legacy/doc/Translation.md

 ## Release translations
 It's required to release the translation files to target files in order to make use of them in the program.
-Open the translation file with Qt Linguist, select **File -> Release**, then a target file is generated in the directory of the translation file.
+To release a translation file, open the translation file with Qt Linguist, select **File -> Release**, then a target file is generated in the directory of the translation file.
 Move the target file to the directory of the program, then the translation can be used by the program.

 You can integrate the releasing process in the project file.